NiJoao/LegendasTV-Downloader/README.md

 * Copy it to your Series folder, or any other place you wish acessible to drag-and-drop your movies collection
 * You can create shortcuts to the script in any folders you wish
 * Edit the file to configure it.
 Read next session for more info
-* Install python v3 and the packages with the following methods
+* Install python v3.x

 ##### Linux Installation

     sudo apt-get install build-essential unrar-free python3 python3-pip python3-dev
-    pip install beautifulsoup4 rarfile

 ##### Windows Installation

 * Download and install "Python 3.4.x Windows Installer" from http://www.python.org/download/
 * Make sure the Python folder is in the PATH Environment Variable, e.g.: ** ;C:\Python34 **
-* Open a command line (Win+R, cmd) and type:
-  * pip install beautifulsoup4 rarfile
-* Download WinRar from http://www.rarlab.com/download.htm, extract the .exe file, and copy the unrar.exe to any folder on your PATH.
+* Download "UnRAR for Windows" from http://www.rarlab.com/rar_add.htm, extract the .exe file, and copy the unrar.exe to any folder on your PATH.
 E.g.: C:\Python34\

 ____